Philip Sugden (artist)

-Philip Sugden (born April 1949) studied art in Paris under French painter, Arnaud D'Hauterives (winner Grand Prix de Rome).
-After graduating from the New York School of Visual Arts and the Paris American Academie des Beaux Arts in Paris, he made twelve journeys throughout the Himalaya and Tibet, including the Kingdom of Mustang and Ladakh.
+Philip Sugden (born April 1949) is a British-born American visual artist, documentary filmmaker, and academic.
+He studied art in Paris under French painter, Arnaud D'Hauterives (winner Grand Prix de Rome).
+He made twelve journeys throughout the Himalaya and Tibet, including the Kingdom of Mustang and Ladakh.
 In May 2007, he and writer, Carole Elchert were married by Lama Nawang Tenzin at Tengboche Monastery near Mt.
 Everest.

+Early life and education

+Sugden was born in Swanage, England, in April 1949.
+He earned a Bachelor of Fine Arts from the New York School of Visual Arts in 1977, where he studied under artists Hannah Wilke and Will Insley.
+He later completed a French Certificate de Completion at the Paris American Academie des Beaux-Arts et des Langues in Paris, France, in 1981, studying painting under Arnaud d'Hauterives.

+Work in Tibet and the Himalayas

-In 1990, Philip and his wife were awarded grants from the Ohio Joint Projects in the Arts and Humanities and the National Endowment for the Humanities, to create a Public Television presentation and companion book based on their 1988 Cultural Arts Expedition to the Himalaya and Tibet.
+In 1990, Sugden and his wife were awarded grants from the Ohio Joint Projects in the Arts and Humanities and the National Endowment for the Humanities, to create a Public Television presentation and companion book based on their 1988 Cultural Arts Expedition to the Himalaya and Tibet.
 They were guests of the Dalai Lama and the Tibetan Government in Exile, and spent six months in Tibetan communities throughout India, Nepal, Ladakh and Tibet gathering images and recordings for the production entitled, White Lotus, An Introduction to Tibetan Culture, (companion book published by Snow Lion 1991).
-According to the 1991 articles from the Cleveland Plain Dealer and The Toledo Blade Sunday magazine articles, Sugden completed 165 ink drawings on location during that trip.

 In 1991, Sugden co-organized the Dalai Lama's two-day visit to his home and studio in Findlay, Ohio.
-While there the Dalai Lama spoke at The University of Findlay, where Mr. Sugden was a part-time art faculty at the time.
+While there the Dalai Lama spoke at The University of Findlay, where Sugden was a part-time art faculty at the time.
 According to The Findlay Courier articles written at the time, the Dalai Lama visited Sugden's studio where he accepted one Sugden's drawings.